2017 Alabama Crimson Tide football team

-Previous season and offseason

-In 2016, Alabama came into the season ranked No. 1 in both preseason polls and finished the regular season 13–0, 8–0 SEC.
-The Crimson Tide were ranked number one the entire season prior to their national championship appearance against Clemson.
-Alabama won the Western Division of SEC and qualified to play in the 2016 SEC Championship Game against the Florida Gators.
-Alabama defeated the Gators again in the rematch from the previous year's SEC Championship 54–16 in Atlanta, Georgia, clinching the program's 26th SEC title.
-As the No. 1 seed in the third season of the College Football Playoff, the Crimson Tide were selected to play in the semifinal game at the 2016 Peach Bowl against No. 4 Washington of the Pac-12 Conference.
-Alabama beat the Huskies 24–7, advancing them to the 2017 College Football Playoff National Championship Game against No. 2 Clemson of the Atlantic Coast Conference.
-The Crimson Tide lost to the Tigers in the rematch from the previous year's College Football Playoff National Championship 35–31 after Deshaun Watson threw the game-winning TD pass to Hunter Renfrow with :01 left.
-The Crimson Tide finished the 2016 season with a record of 14–1.
+Offseason

 Departures

 The Crimson Tide lost twenty-three senior football players to graduation, another four players to the NFL Draft, and four more players from the 2016 team due to various other reasons.

 Preseason

 2017 recruiting class

 Alabama signed 29 recruits in its 2017 recruiting class.
 The class was highlighted by 19 players from the "ESPN 300".
 Alabama signed the No. 1 recruiting class according to Rivals.com, Scout.com, 247Sports.com, and ESPN.

 Returning starters

 Alabama returned six starters on offense, six on defense, and one on special teams from the 2016 team.